peihaowang/PoissonImageEditing/README.md

 void PoissonImage::seamlessClone(cv::InputArray src, cv::InputArray dst, cv::InputArray mask, const cv::Point& offset, cv::OutputArray output);
 ```

-1. It requires input source and destination images as inputs and a target image on which output the final result.
+1. It requires source and destination images as inputs and a target image on which output the final result.

 2. Mask is provided to tell the algorithm rough boundaries of the objects in source image(Hence, their sizes should be the same).